michaelmathiaa/react-project-math-formulas/README.md

 # Cognitive Corner

 Welcome to my first React project.
 This is an archive of philosophers that allows users to learn a little about philosophers and add a philosopher to the list.

+## Usage

-Please fork this repository to your machine, use 'npm run server' to start the server and 'npm start' to load the application in the browser.
+Fork this repository to your machine, use 'npm run server' to start the server and 'npm start' to load the application in the browser.

 ## Getting Started with Create React App